pluginpal/strapi-webtools/packages/docs/docs/getting-started/troubleshooting.md

 error: [webtools]: License key activation is not valid.
 Remove the activation_id from your package.json to issue a new activation for this project.
 ```

 This error occurs when the stored license activation is no longer valid.
+The `activation_id` is stored in your `package.json` under `strapi.webtools.activation_id`.
 This can happen when:

 - You moved the project to a different machine
 - You reinstalled dependencies or changed the project structure